Dawood-Imran/customers-clustering/README.md

 - **Optimal Number of Clusters**: Based on the elbow plot, we decided to use **4 clusters**.
 - **Cluster Descriptions**:
-  - **Cluster 0**: Younger customers with moderate spending and income.
+  - **Cluster 0**: This cluster appears to be characterized by older individuals with higher incomes and spending habits.They might be retirees or individuals with established careers and financial stability.

-  - **Cluster 1**: Customers with high income and high spending.
+   - **Cluster 1**:  This cluster seems to be a mix of age groups with a slightly lower average income and spending compared to Cluster 0.
+This could represent a diverse group of individuals, including young professionals, students, or individuals with moderate incomes.

-  - **Cluster 2**: Middle-aged customers with average spending and low income.
+  - **Cluster 2**: This cluster primarily consists of younger individuals with lower incomes and spending levels.
+They might be students, entry-level professionals, or individuals with limited financial resources.

-  - **Cluster 3**: Customers with high income but low spending.
+  - **Cluster 3**: This cluster exhibits a relatively balanced distribution of age, income, and spending, suggesting a diverse group of individuals with varying demographics and financial situations.

 ---